 Plants over ground have a cover of wax cuticle that helps prevent water loss.
-This keeps the internal part of the plant almost concentrated with water vapor and is an important element of a process called photosynthesis.
+It keeps the internal part of the plant almost concentrated with water vapour and is an essential element of a process called photosynthesis.
 In the daytime, the stomata open to take in carbon dioxide.
-The water inside the leaves transpires, or simply evaporates and escapes the plant.
-The transpiration cools the plant leaves; allowing the photosynthetic apparatus to produce at optimum level’s energy in form of carbohydrates.
-Decreasing rates of transpiration that are due to global warming and local drying also affect photosynthesis.
+The water inside the leaves transpires, or evaporates and escapes the plant.
+First, the transpiration cools the plant leaves.
+Secondly, allowing the photosynthetic apparatus to produce at the optimum energy level.
+The type of energy is carbohydrates.
+Decreasing rates of transpiration result of global warming.
+The local drying affects photosynthesis.